HydrArgum/hydrargum.github.io/README.md

   - [X] Yes, you can!
 Yes it's enought.

 <br><br>
-- [ ] How can I separate my publications within my public repo?
+- [X] How can I separate my publications within my public repo?
-  - [X] !
+  - [X] What would I separate?
+The NBproject are in different directories; The README.md can be used to list links for different projects.
+  - [ ] Can I create dinamic sites within GitHub?

 <br><br>
 - [ ] ?